Brand ยท Identity and value

 - Partner Humankind Research

-- Markets Multi-market: donor and receiver countries
+- Markets Donor and receiver countries

 - Methods Private discussions, video posts, cultural localisation, all-female moderation